 Call for PhD student for Collective-Adaptive Testing of Coevolving Autonomous Cyber-Physical Systems

-The appointment starts after the summer of 2022.
-However, the review of candidates will be performed continuously until the position has been filled.
+The appointment starts after in April of 2023.
+The review of candidates will be performed continuously until the position has been filled.

 The position is funded by the Research Council of Norway under the FRIPO Co-tester project.
 Cyber-Physical Systems of Systems (CPSoS) exhibit unpredictable behaviours due to their coevolution, employed machine learning techniques, collective behaviours, and operation in uncertain environments and unreliable communication networks.
 Consequently, testing these systems is extremely challenging.
 The Co-tester project aims to addresses this challenge by developing novel collective-adaptive testing strategies.
 These strategies will be empowered with advanced artificial intelligence technologies (e.g., machine learning and evolutionary computation techniques), supported with novel strategies for discovering uncertain and unknown behaviours of CPSoS, its constituted Cyber-Physical Systems, operating environment, and networks for extensive testing of CPSoS.